Cinnoline/pkpd-server/README.md

 We would also like to acknowledge the various libraries and tools that were essential in developing this project:
 - Libraries: mongoose, nodemailer, axios, node-cron and dotenv.
-- Tools: MongoDB, Thunder Client (VS Code extension), Android Studio with Flutter SDK, Arduino IDE and Git.
+- Tools: MongoDB, Thunder Client (VS Code extension), Arduino IDE and Git.

 Moreover, we would like to thank the authors who provided us with the assets used in our map marker icon.
 They are: [bsd](https://www.flaticon.com/authors/bsd), [meaicon](https://www.flaticon.com/authors/meaicon), [Freepik](https://www.freepik.com/), [Icongeek26](https://www.flaticon.com/authors/icongeek26).